Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Deities/Desna.md

 Desna is the patron deity of [[Xiat]], but if Desna actually answers to Xiat or if it's all just a bit wishful thinking remains to be seen.

-*Xiat's Notes: this is Desna!
+*Xiat's note: this is Desna!
 She guides the stars!
 Every night I talk to the stars and hope she replies.
 She never does, but I know I'm her favored and destined to become a new Lizard King, so surely she someday will!*